 Over the past ten years, we’ve made a number of changes in the operation of Anne Hathaway’s, primarily in the direction of becoming as green as we can be.
 We’ve been encouraged by guests and by our daughter Sara, a small farms advisor in Douglass County, and our son Marshall, whom the Oregonian in Portland referred to as an energy efficiency expert.

 For example, we’ve installed on demand hot water heaters that provide all the hot water needed when we have a full house in the summer months, but don’t spend energy keeping hot a tank full of water in those winter months when business is slow.
-We installed new windows in the Garden Suites.
-And we use only green products for cleaning.
+We use only green products for cleaning.
 The sheets you sleep on are all dried outside.